 Oh yes I did… Hehe!
-These little stacked star Christmas tree dog treat towers are assembled with carob “glue” and decorated with carob and yogurt.
-They are a very cute little gift to make for your favourite furfriends this holiday season.
+Check out these little Christmas tree towers of dog treats!
+Happy howlidays ideed!
+These homemade stacked star Christmas tree dog treat towers are assembled with carob “glue” and decorated with carob and yogurt.
+They’re a very cute little gift to make for your favourite furfriends this holiday season.
 Here’s how to make your own DIY stacked star Christmas trees.
-It works for human cookies, too.
-Just swap the treats and toppings for your favourite flavours.
+This special decorating method works great for human cookies, too.
+Just swap the treats and toppings for your favourite people-friendly flavours.

 Not Quite a Recipe...

 I experimented with kiwifruit dog treat dough for a natural green without turning to artificial colouring or green veggies.
 Veggies and carob?
 Bleuch!
 Although I’m sure the dogs would still love it!
 I didn’t want to go crazy with the kiwi, so I used it in combination with banana and other add-ins.
 The resulting dough was a lovely minty green, but it baked a muddy greenish brown, which I should have expected.
 Oh well, live and learn.
 The dogs loved the treats and couldn’t care less about the colour.
 They smelled pretty great to the humans, too.
 Plus, assembling and decorating the DIY stacked star Christmas tree treats was a fun success.
 Yay!

 Anything goes!
 Despite my experimental dough fail, these trees looked beautiful in beige.
 I think they probably looked better than if I had been more successful with my greens, to be honest.
 I think these would also be fabulously festive with a doggy gingerbread as well.
 The stars for the tree can be made using any roll-and-cut dog treat dough.
 If you’re planning to tint, the lighter the dough, the easier it will be to tint true colours.
 You can read more about tinting treats in our post on using natural food colourings for dog treats.